liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/05-building-sites-with-templates/04-propagating-changes-from-site-templates.markdown

 In some cases, merging Site template and Site changes fails.
-For example, if pages from a Site template cannot be propagated because their friendly URLs are in conflict, @product@ could try to continuously merge the Site changes.
-Instead of entering into an infinite loop of merge fails, @product@ stops the merge after several unsuccessful attempts. @product@, however, doesn't stop there: your merge is temporarily paused, you're given an indication of the current merge fail, and then you have the opportunity to fix your merge conflicts.
+For example, if pages from a Site template cannot be propagated because their friendly URLs are in conflict, @sharepoint@ could try to continuously merge the Site changes.
+Instead of entering into an infinite loop of merge fails, @sharepoint@ stops the merge after several unsuccessful attempts. @sharepoint@, however, doesn't stop there: your merge is temporarily paused, you're given an indication of the current merge fail, and then you have the opportunity to fix your merge conflicts.
 After you've squared away your conflict, navigate to your Site's *Site Administration*